bakkot/SlateStarComments/README.md

 Slate Star Comments
 ===================

+THIS EXTENSION HAS BEEN INTEGRATED INTO THE BLOG, AND IS NOW IRRELEVANT.
+Check the gh-pages branch for the script which is actually used.

 Some of the best discussion on the net (if you like a very particular kind of discussion) happens in the comments of Scott Alexander's blog, [Slate Star Codex](http://slatestarcodex.com/).
 Unfortunately the thread system doesn't make it easy to see when new comments have been posted.
 This is a bit of code to fix that: comments posted since your last visit (or a time you specify) are outlined, and (if using the UserScript or extension) a small floating window lists them.

 As of the most recent version (1.2), it also adds to every comment a new button next to the 'reply' button allowing you to collapse the comment and all of its children.